kien5436/You-Dont-Know-JS/up & going/ch1.md

 console.log( amount.toFixed( 2 ) );		// "107.99"
 ```

-Although `calculateFinalPurchaseAmount(..)` is only called once, organizing its behavior into a separate named function makes the code that uses its logic (the `amount = calculateFinal...` statement) cleaner.
+Although `calculateFinalPurchaseAmount(..)` is only called once, organizing its behavior into a separate named function makes the mã that uses its logic (the `amount = calculateFinal...` statement) cleaner.
 If the function had more statements in it, the benefits would be even more pronounced.

 ### Scope

 If you ask the phone store employee for a phone model that her store doesn't carry, she will not be able to sell you the phone you want.
 She only has access to the phones in her store's inventory.
 You'll have to try another store to see if you can find the phone you're looking for.

 Programming has a term for this concept: *scope* (technically called *lexical scope*).
 In JavaScript, each function gets its own scope.
 Scope is basically a collection of variables as well as the rules for how those variables are accessed by name.
-Only code inside that function can access that function's *scoped* variables.
+Only mã inside that function can access that function's *scoped* variables.

 A variable name has to be unique within the same scope -- there can't be two different `a` variables sitting right next to each other.
 But the same variable name `a` could appear in different scopes.